sdziallas/comp55/docs/labs/Supplemental/lucidchart.md

 # Lucid Charts

 Before getting familiar with this, keep in mind that the main focus of the course will be **PLANTUML**.
-This is just another extra information that might be helpful for your future projects and classes.
+This is just some additional information that might be helpful for your future projects and classes.
 Here I would like to introduce the [LucidChart](https://www.lucidchart.com) online software.
 Here are some functionalities of it: